lagdush/rick-and-morty-memory-game/README.md

 };
 ```

-To run plop, enter the command `npm run plop`
+To run plop, enter the command `npm run plop FCA` to create functional component with styled or `npm run plop SC` to create only styled component